-At Gate 5, delivery agencies are expected to demonstrate that processes and planning are in place for the handover from the Delivery stage to the Operation stage.
+At Gate 5, the Delivery Agency is expected to demonstrate that processes and planning are in place for the handover from the Delivery stage to the Operation stage.
 The Gate 5 Review should confirm the delivery of scope and that the program/schedule is on-track.
-It should also confirm governance and management is in place to ensure the benefits intended are delivered.
+It should also confirm governance and management are in place to ensure the benefits intended are delivered.

 Gateway Review workbooks support a consistent, structured approach to Reviews.
-The workbooks define roles and responsibilities during reviews and assist delivery agencies and the Review Team to prepare.
+The workbooks define roles and responsibilities during reviews and assist Delivery Agencies and the Review Team to prepare.

-PART FOR DELIVERY AGENCIES AND REVIEW TEAMS: Background information on the Gateway Review process Information on how the Gateway Review process applies to projects PAGE: PART FOR DELIVERY AGENCIES: PAGE: Guidance on how to initiate a Gateway ReviewMandatory information 15 PART FOR REVIEW TEAMS: PAGE: Guidance on how to conduct a Gateway Review 21 PART PAGE: FOR DELIVERY AGENCIES AND REVIEW TEAMS: Areas for investigation across the seven Key Focus Areas 26
+PART FOR DELIVERY AGENCIES AND REVIEW TEAMS: • Background information on the Gateway Review process • Information on how the Gateway Review process applies to projects PAGE: PART FOR DELIVERY AGENCIES: • Guidance on how to initiate a Gateway Review • Documentation required 15 PART FOR REVIEW TEAMS: • Guidance on how to conduct a Gateway Review PAGE: 21 PART FOR DELIVERY AGENCIES AND REVIEW TEAMS: • Areas for investigation across the seven Key Focus Areas PAGE: 26

-GATEWAY REVIEWS AND DELIVERY AGENCY ASSURANCE PROCESSES
+GATEWAY REVIEWS AND AGENCY ASSURANCE PROCESSES

-The assurance process, including Gateway Review outcomes, informs the NSW Government (through Cabinet) on the development and delivery progress of capital projects.
-Recommendations and commentary emerging from Gateway Reviews also assist delivery agencies to improve projects, with a focus on adding value through the expertise and experience of the Review Team.
+The assurance process, including Gateway Reviews, informs the NSW Government (through Cabinet) on the development and delivery progress of capital projects.
+Recommendations and commentary emerging from Gateway Reviews also assist Delivery Agencies to improve projects and assets, with a focus on adding value through the expertise and experience of the Review Team.

-A Gateway Review provides an independent forward-looking snapshot of progress at a point in time.
-Gateway Reviews are not a replacement for a delivery agency's internal governance.
+A Gateway Review provides an independent snapshot of project status at a point in time.
+Gateway Reviews are not an audit or replacement for a Delivery Agency's internal governance.

-Every NSW Government agency should have its own governance structures and resources in place to undertake internal reviews and regularly report on its portfolio of projects.
+Every NSW Government agency should have its own governance structures and resources in place to undertake internal reviews and regularly track and report on its portfolio of projects.